lanimall/webMethods-devops-provisioning/README.md

 Simply run:

 ```
-docker-compose -f docker-compose-runtimesetup-is_stateful.yml up -d
+docker-compose -f docker-compose-runtimesetup-is_stateful.yml up
 ```

 ### Differences / Advantages between full "native docker build" versus a dynamic provisoning

-You'll notice that the first time these scripts run, it will take quite a long time FOR BOTH to pull down all the binaries and install the products and fixes etc...
+You'll notice that the first time these scripts run, it will take *quite a long time* (in the 10s of minites) FOR BOTH to pull down all the binaries and install the products and fixes etc...

 But the main difference between the 2 concepts are:
  - For the full "native docker build" run, actual docker images were created for each of the products,